Non-deductible Expenses Definition

 17. Adoption Expenses

-Adoption expenses like fees, court costs, attorney fees, and travel expenses, are often deductible for individuals.
-However, they can not be claimed for tax deductions in a bid to lower tax liability for your business.
-Similarly, even if you are running a business as a sole proprietor, then you can’t claim a tax deduction.
-IRS considers adoption expenses as non deductible.
+Adoption expenses like fees, court costs, attorney fees, and travel expenses are often deductible for individuals.
+However, they can not be claimed for tax deductions in a bid to lower your business’s tax liability.
+Similarly, even if you are running a business as a sole proprietor, you can’t claim a tax deduction.
+IRS considers adoption expenses as non-deductible.

 18. Business Clothes

-Business requirement of employees wearing professional attire during their work hours isn’t deductible expense by the IRS.
-No matter how well you dress up to impress business clients, remember the cost of a suit will fall under non deductible expenses.
-Those who are required to wear branded clothes can deduct expenses when they file personal taxes and not while filing business taxes.
+The business requirement for employees to wear professional attire during their work hours isn’t a deductible expense by the IRS.
+No matter how well you dress up to impress business clients, remember that the cost of a suit will fall under non-deductible expenses.
+Those who are required to wear branded clothes can deduct expenses when they file personal taxes, but not while filing business taxes.

 19. Demolition Expenses or Losses

-If it becomes necessary to demolish a structure due to unavoidable circumstances, keep in mind that the cost of demolition isn’t something that you can deduct from overall business income.
-You can save expenses for your personal records, but can’t claim for tax deductions.
-Similarly, land depreciation cost falls under non deductible expenses.
+If it becomes necessary to demolish a structure due to unavoidable circumstances, keep in mind that the cost of demolition isn’t something that you can deduct from your overall business income.
+You can save expenses for your records, but you can’t claim tax deductions.
+Similarly, land depreciation cost falls under non-deductible expenses.

 20. Lobbying Expenses

-Lobbying expenses are also non deductible as per the tax guidelines provided by the IRS.
-The cost incurred for lobbying to protect or expand your business are not allowed as deductions.
-Therefore, you can’t minimize your business income subject to taxes with lobbying expenses.
+Lobbying expenses are also non-deductible as per the tax guidelines provided by the IRS.
+The cost incurred for lobbying to protect or expand your business is not allowed as a deduction.
+Therefore, you can’t minimize your business income, which is subject to taxes and lobbying expenses.
 Hence, you can’t write off such expenses related to lobbying.

 21. Donations

-Donations made to several non-profit organizations are non deductible.
-Even though charitable contribution comes under tax deductible up to some extent, donations are considered as non deductible for those who are sole proprietors.
-The reason is the taxes are filed by submitting Schedule C form.
-So, the IRS considers donations as non deductible expenses.
+Donations made to several non-profit organizations are non-deductible.
+Even though charitable contributions are tax-deductible up to some extent, donations are considered non-deductible for those who are sole proprietors.
+The reason is that taxes are filed by submitting the Schedule C form.
+So, the IRS considers donations as non-deductible expenses.

 Deductible Vs. Non Deductible Expense